friendly-bits/geoblocker-bash/README.md

 # geoblocker_bash
-Blocks incoming traffic from anywhere except subnets in a whitelist.
-Uses iptables.
+Blocks incoming traffic from anywhere except whitelisted subnets Uses iptables.
 Collection of bash scripts with easy install.

-Fetches subnets list from RIPE - regional Internet registry for Europe, the Middle East and parts of Central Asia.
+Subnets list is fetched from RIPE - regional Internet registry for Europe, the Middle East and parts of Central Asia.

 Intended use case is a server that needs to be publically accessible in your country but does not need to be internationally accessible.
 For example, a server you run your CRM application on.